Zero-rated VAT: Everything you need to know about this VAT paradox

 What goods and services fall under zero-rated VAT?

-Some of the most common zero-rated supplies include food, drink, prescription drugs, children’s clothes and footwear.
+Some of the most common zero-rated supplies include food, drinks, prescription drugs, children’s clothes and footwear.

 For a closer look at what other zero-rated VAT items take a look at our handy table below, or hop on over to the government’s website to see the list in full.